-PFASs enter surface water and groundwater through a variety of routes, including industrial discharges from manufacturing sites, WWTP effluent, runoff and leaching from contaminated soil or landfills, deposition of contaminated particulate matter onto water bodies, and glacial meltwater.
+PFASs enter surface water and groundwater through a variety of routes, including industrial discharges from manufacturing sites, WWTP effluent, runoff and leaching from contaminated soil or landfills, deposition of contaminated particulate matter onto water bodies, rainfall, and glacial meltwater.
 Their individual solubility and partitioning behavior, combined with the physical and chemical characteristics of receiving waters, determine whether specific PFASs are found dissolved or suspended in the water column, in micelles at the air/water interface (Eftaiha et al. 2012; Mason Chemical Company 2017), or adsorbed to solid particles (Campo et al. 2016).
 Longer-chain PFAAs tend to partition into suspended particles and sediments, while shorter-chain PFAAs tend to remain in the dissolved phase (Chen et al. 2019).

-The ubiquitous presence of PFASs in surface water, groundwater, oceans, sediments, and air has also resulted in drinking water contamination, especially with the more soluble and mobile shorter-chain PFAAs.
+The ubiquity of PFASs in surface water, groundwater, oceans, sediments, and air has also resulted in drinking water contamination, especially with the more soluble and mobile shorter-chain PFAAs.

 PFAAs can contaminate groundwater through groundwater recharge (Liu et al. 2016) or be transported to the oceans where they become globally distributed by ocean currents (Benskin et al. 2012a).
 Stormwater runoff may contribute significantly to the PFAS load in surface waters (Wilkinson et al. 2017; Zushi and Masunaga 2009).
 During the treatment of municipal and industrial wastewater, volatile PFASs can be released into the air, while others selectively partition into biosolids and are partially removed from wastewater.
-WWTP effluent tends to have higher concentrations of PFAAs than the influent because of the transformation of precursors during the treatment process (Appleman et al. 2014; Arvaniti and Stasinakis 2015b; Sinclair and Kannan 2006).
+WWTP effluent tends to have higher concentrations of PFAAs than the influent because of the transformation of precursors during the treatment process (Appleman et al. 2014; Arvaniti and Stasinakis 2015; Sinclair and Kannan 2006).
 PFASs also enter surface water and groundwater via landfill leachate (Ahrens et al. 2016a; Banzhaf et al. 2017).

 PFAAs appear to not degrade under environmental conditions, even in activated sewage sludge, and can be more persistent than other legacy persistent organic pollutants such as dichlorodiphenyltricloroethane (DDT), polychlorinated biphenyls (PCBs), and dieldrin (EWG 2003; European Commission 2017).
-Like other persistent organic pollutants, oceans are considered the ultimate long-term reservoir for PFASs (Prevedouros et al. 2006), including PFAAs and their precursors (González-Gaya et al. 2014).
+Like for other persistent organic pollutants, oceans are considered the ultimate long-term reservoir for PFASs (Prevedouros et al. 2006), including PFAAs and their precursors (González-Gaya et al. 2014).
 Marine organisms are chronically exposed via contaminated food chains (Ahrens et al. 2009a; Casal et al. 2017; Houde et al. 2011; Xiao 2017).
-Many physical and biogeochemical processes and factors collectively determine the oceanic occurrence and fate of PFASs, including distance to coastal urban industrial regions, oceanic subtropical gyres, currents, and biogeochemical processes (González-Gaya et al. 2014).
-PFASs are also transported downwards from the ocean surface mainly by sinking zooplankton fecal pellets and decaying phytoplankton, but these removal mechanisms are slow (González-Gaya et al. 2019).
-Oceanic currents can transport PFASs over long distances, resulting in PFAS contamination of water in distant pristine regions of the world, far from industrial activities (Prevedouros et al. 2006; Ahrens et al. 2011b).
+Many physical and biogeochemical processes and factors collectively determine the oceanic occurrence and fate of PFASs, including distance to coastal urban industrial regions, oceanic subtropical gyres, currents, and biogeochemical processes (González-Gaya et al. 2014; Joerss et al. 2020).
+Oceanic currents and longrange atmospheric transport can result in PFAS contamination of water in distant pristine regions of the world, far from industrial activities (Prevedouros et al. 2006; Ahrens et al. 2011b; Joerss et al. 2020).
+For PFASs, vertical transport in the ocean occurs mainly through physical mixing (Joerss et al. 2020).
+PFASs are also transported downwards from the ocean surface by sinking zooplankton fecal pellets and decaying phytoplankton, but these removal mechanisms are slow (González-Gaya et al. 2019).

 Snow and ice in the northern latitudes also accumulate PFASs, including the shorter chains (Del Vento et al. 2012).
-Climate change resulting in snow, ice, and permafrost melt can remobilize PFASs and increase their concentrations in coastal areas (Zhao et al. 2012).
+Climate change resulting in snow, ice, and permafrost melt can remobilize legacy PFASs and increase their concentrations in ocean water (Zhao et al. 2012; Joerss et al. 2020).